23DP2KVecm/Movie_Database/README.md

 ### Persistent storage using movies.txt

 # User Manual
-## Add a Movie
+## 1. Add a Movie
 ### Adds a movie to your collection with its title, director, year, and genre.
 The movie is saved to movies.txt and confirmed with a success message.

-## Fetch Movie from OMDb API
-### Enter the movie title, and the app will retrieve data from the OMDb API.
-You will be prompted to confirm whether to add the fetched movie to your list.

-## Display All Movies
+## 2.Display All Movies
 ### Prints your entire movie collection in a formatted table.
 If no movies are present, the app notifies you.

+## 3. Search Movies by Title
+### Search your collection by providing part or all of a movie title.
+Matching results are shown in a formatted table.

-## Sort Movies by Year
+## 4./5.
+Sort Movies by Year
 ### You can sort your movie list:

 ### In ascending order (oldest to newest)

 ### In descending order (newest to oldest)

-## Search Movies by Title
-### Search your collection by providing part or all of a movie title.
-Matching results are shown in a formatted table.
+## 6. Fetch Movie from OMDb API
+### Enter the movie title, and the app will retrieve data from the OMDb API.
+You will be prompted to confirm whether to add the fetched movie to your list.

-## Remove Movie by Title
+## 7. Remove Movie by Title
 ### Remove a movie by specifying its title.
 If found, it is deleted from the list and the storage file is updated.

 ## OMDb API